manhim1218/ai_machine_deep_learning/Western Pacific Typhoon Track Predictions/README.md

 # Western Pacific Typhoon trajetories prediction

-Predicting the Western Pacific Region tropical cyclones trajectories using various Deep Learning Approaches
+Predicting the Western Pacific Region tropical cyclones trajectories using various Deep Learning Approaches All details can be found at Thesis.pdf.
+The report outlines project motivations, model implementation methodologies and results details.

 ### General description: